- Rail Trail

 Typical scenery between Monto and Kalpowar (2018)

 After descending the range, typical scenery to Many Peaks and Builyan.
+There is currently a low level diversion around all bridges including the Coppermine Creek bridge.
 (2018)

 A little bit of civilisation again at Many Peaks (2018)